timo-reymann/auth0-user-gatekeeper/README.md

       const { isAllowed } = await gatekeeper.isAllowedEmail(event.user.email);

       if (!isAllowed) {
-        api.access.deny("You are not allowed to register.")
+        api.access.deny("You are not allowed to login.")
       }
     };
     ```